Costinel22/Refactor-challenge-code/README.md

  For this project I had to refactor an already existing code.
     - I had to refactor the code and make sure that the code is refactored properly.
     - I need to change title of the page to something descritive.
-    - HTML to be mpre semantics.
+    - HTML to be more semantic.
     - CSS more efficient.
     - All links should work as expected.
     - Atribute `alt` should describe the picture properly.